Step 3: Add Materials and Set up Course

 - If you have a student coming to discuss his or her grades, you could create a view that shows just that student's grades.

-- If you wish to identify those students whose performances on an assessment was less than stellar, you could create a view of those students who scored beneath a certain benchmark
+- If you wish to identify those students whose performance on an assessment was less than stellar, you could create a view of those students who scored beneath a certain benchmark

-- Apply the Smart View.
-See Using Smart Views in the Grade Center.
+- Learn how to apply Smart Views in the Grade Center.